Theresa Knorr: Child abuse

-Following Suesan's death, Knorr began directing the majority of her anger and abuse towards her daughter Sheila, forcing the girl into prostitution in May 1985 to support the family.
+Following Suesan's death, Knorr began directing the majority of her anger and abuse towards her 20-year-old daughter Sheila, forcing her into prostitution in May 1985 to support the family.
 Knorr did not work and received unemployment benefits from the state of California.
-Knorr was initially pleased with this arrangement due to the large amounts of money Sheila was earning, and allowed Sheila to leave the house whenever she pleased.
+Knorr was so pleased with this arrangement because of the large amounts of money Sheila was earning that she allowed Sheila to leave the house whenever she pleased.

-However, after a few weeks, Knorr became angry and accused Sheila of being pregnant and contracting a sexually transmitted disease, which Knorr claimed she caught from Sheila via a toilet seat.
-When Sheila denied the accusations, Knorr beat her, hog tied her and locked her in a hot closet with no ventilation.
-Knorr forbade her other children from giving Sheila food or water or to open the door to the closet.
-Terry disobeyed her mother and gave Sheila a beer.
+However, after a few weeks, Knorr became angry and accused Sheila of being pregnant and contracting a sexually transmitted disease which Knorr claimed to have caught from Sheila via a toilet seat.
+When Sheila denied the accusations, Knorr beat her, hog tied her, and locked her in a tiny closet with no ventilation.
+Knorr forbade the other children to give her food or water or open the closet door, but Terry disobeyed her mother and gave Sheila a beer.
 Terry later said, "She [Theresa] wanted Sheila to confess.
 That was Mother's way: beat them until they confess."
-To end the punishment, Sheila confessed to being pregnant and having an STD, but Knorr claimed that she was lying and refused to let her out of the closet.
+To end the punishment, Sheila confessed to being pregnant, but Knorr claimed that she was lying and refused to let her out of the closet.
 Sheila died three days later, on June 21, 1985, of dehydration and starvation.

 Knorr left Sheila's body in the closet for an additional three days before discovering that she was dead.
-Once again, Knorr ordered her sons William and Robert to dispose of Sheila's body, which had begun to decompose and was causing an odorous smell that filled the apartment.
-The boys placed Sheila's body in a cardboard box which they disposed of near Truckee-Tahoe Airport.
+Once again she ordered her sons William and Robert to dispose of their sister's body, which had begun to decompose and fill the apartment with a foul stench.
+The boys placed Sheila's body in a cardboard box, which they disposed of near Truckee-Tahoe Airport.
 Sheila's body was discovered a few hours after it had been disposed of but was never positively identified and was classified as Jane Doe #6607-85.